ftdc-picsl/pmacsASHSThickness/README.md

 ### ASHS thickness multi-atlas template

 The template path can be set at run time with `-a`.
+The default template is for ASHS-T1 segmentations only.
+A template for ASHS-T2 segmentations is under development.

 ## Running the script